These are a few shortcut scripts I've made for Apple's iOS Shortcuts app.

 Bike Commute Clothes will look at your calendar and give you the important weather details for the times that matter.
 It then provides clothing recommendations, such as if you should bring a rain jacket, or if it’s too hot to wear your office clothes.

-The Roman Catholic teaching on obstaining from meat is fairly straightforward, except for when it’s not.
-Can I Eat Meat Today? checks if today falls on a Friday or other day of absindence, and then it checks if today is a solemnity which would overrule the abstinence obligation.
-This won’t account for any of your local rules or exceptions, so be warned.
+The Roman Catholic teaching on abstaining from meat is fairly straightforward, except for when it’s not (canons 1249-1253).
+If you’re having trouble keeping up with solemnities, Can I Eat Meat Today? checks if today falls on a Friday or other day of abstinence, and then it checks if today is a solemnity which would overrule the abstinence obligation.
+This won’t account for any of your local rules or exceptions (e.g. USCCB).
+So if you follow a non-meat-related fasting practice, just edit that into the shortcut instead.
 Powered by the Church Calendar API.